Bowling Lane Components

 Each lane has a gutter on each side, both of which travel behind the pins without touching them.
 If a ball goes into the gutter, no pins will be knocked down, and the bowler will score a zero for that throw.
 A hook that is thrown too wide will often go into the gutter, especially if the oil pattern is read incorrectly.

 The foul line is positioned at the top of the lane and signals where the oil pattern begins.
-A bowler cannot step over this line when throwing or they will receive zero points for that throw.
+A bowler cannot step over this line when bowling, or they will receive zero points for that release.

-Each lane also contains seven arrows, referred to as “dovetails," each pointing toward the pins.
-The center arrow is aligned with the head pin and the outer two arrows are aligned with the 7 and 10 pins.
+Each lane also contains seven arrows, referred to as “dovetails,” pointing toward the pins.
+The center arrow is aligned with the head pin, and the outer two arrows are aligned with the 7 and 10 pins.
 These arrows help bowlers aim, especially when only a few pins remain standing.